MDK35/python-challenge/README.md

 PyBank and PyRoll Python Challenge

-Challenge was completed with the aide from TA's, Instructor, Google, & Stack Overflow.
+Challenge was completed with the aide/code from TA's, Instructor, Google, & Stack Overflow.